jabirali/vim-tmux-yank/README.md

 There are other ways to accomplish similar things; you can e.g. use `xclip`, `wl-copy`, `clip.exe`, `pbcopy`.
-However, this requires different utilities on different operating systems, and doesn't always work over `ssh`.
-Notably, many hosts disable `X11` forwarding for security reasons, many headless servers don't have `X11` or `xclip` installed, and Wayland or WSL users may not want an `X` server installed just so they can get basic clipboard functionality.
+However, this requires different utilities on different systems, and doesn't always work over `ssh`.
+Notably, many hosts disable X forwarding for security reasons, many headless servers don't have X installed, and Wayland or WSL users may not want an X server just to get basic clipboard functionality.
 OSC 52, in contrast, works transparently over `ssh` and across platforms.

 # Quickstart